 UNE’s Center for Excellence in the Neurosciences created the annual Brain Fair to engage the community in brain exploration, with the goal of promoting interest in STEM disciplines.
 Students, staff, and faculty develop neuroscience-related hands-on activities and experiments for the general public.

-With the research experience, most undergraduates can only dream of, you will stand out to employers and graduate schools alike.
+With the research experience most undergraduates can only dream of, you will stand out to employers and graduate schools alike.
 Your robust knowledge, analytical skills, internship experience, and outreach service will stand you in good stead as you embark on your journey to success in the neuroscience field.
-Our graduates may explore numerous careers, including:
+Our Neuroscience majors may explore numerous careers, including:

 - Neuroscientist (in academic, governmental, or industrial settings)